Sharan-Babu/FB_wit/README.md

 You can interact with the final outcome of this project by visiting the following URL:<br> https://share.streamlit.io/sharan-babu/fb_wit/Devbot.py

-Wit.ai is a Facebook owned open source chatbot framework with advanced natural language processing capabilities.
+<b>Wit.ai</b> is a <b>Facebook</b> owned open source chatbot framework with <i>advanced natural language processing</i> capabilities.
 The best part being you won’t have to code anything or need prior knowledge of any kind to build chatbots.
 All you have to do is type and click and your chatbot is ready to be served in your app with the help of only a simple API call.

 Something that might interest you from a production/business perspective is that wit.ai provides a generous free tier with up to 240 requests per minute per user and 60 requests per minute per app.

-Now, let us build the chatbot from ground up using wit.ai and I will be explaining it one step at a time.
+Now, let us build the <b>chatbot</b> from ground up using <i>wit.ai</i> and I will be explaining it one step at a time.

 1) Go to URL https://wit.ai/